zeeraktalat/zeeraktalat.github.io/workshops.md

 ## Organising Workshops

+Organising a workshop can be roughly split into N large tasks:

+1. Recruiting/Organising reviewers
+2. Getting submissions
+3. Decision-making for accepted/rejected papers
+3. Obtaining Sponsorships
+4. Preparing the proceedings.

 ### Reviewing
+#### Recruiting Reviewers

+This step should be taken *early* and reviewers are generally a trustworthy bunch in terms of getting reviews in, but collecting a large enough program committee that can address all of the submissions can be a time consuming tasks, so it should be started early, and there should be plans for emergency reviewers.

+#### Review Timeline

 Typically between 14-30 days is enough time for reviewing.
 It is useful to ask some reviewers to be emergency reviewers designated before the review process begins, as there are always reviewers who do not finish their reviews and you will therefore need to do it.

-### Reviewer Management Guide
+#### Reviewer Management Guide

 - Invite reviewers via softconf
-- E-mail them with reminders to review: Typically 7 days and 3 days before the deadline is enough, though sometimes you also need to remind on the review deadline.
+- E-mail them with reminders to review: Typically 7 days and 3 days before the deadline is enough, though sometimes you also need to remind on the day of the review deadline.
+- For people who have not responded or left a review by the day before the deadline: E-mail them individually and ask for whether they can complete the reviews.
+- On the day before the submission deadline, start reaching out to your emergency reviewers.

+### Getting Submissions

+Obtaining submissions is in large effects a matter of how much the community is aware of the workshop.
+To this end, make sure to announce the workshop and submission dates are publicised across social media (Twitter being the primary one) and mailing list.

+An incomplete list of mailing lists (please e-mail me if any list is missing): Corpora, Linglist (AKA Linguist List), ACL Mailing list (automated after making an event on the ACL portal), SIG\* (many of the special interest groups have mailing lists that it's worth posting in).
+For more social science-y workshops it can also make sense to send a call to the Association of Internet Research (AOIR) mailing list.

+Make sure to send out several calls, and highlight any changed information (e.g., deadline extensions).

 ### Camera Ready